 Pursuant to art.
-21^{sexies} of the Articles of Association, no member of the Executive Board may hold more than 2 additional mandates in listed companies and 4 additional mandates in non-listed companies.
-Each of these mandates is subject to a specific approval by the Board of Directors.
+21sexies of the Articles of Association, no member of the Executive Board may hold more than two additional mandates in listed companies and four additional mandates in non-listed companies.
+Each of these mandates is subject to specific approval by the Board of Directors.